corbinu/docker-demos/simple-couchbase/README.md

 1. clone or download this repo.
 1. `cd` into the cloned or downloaded directory.
-1. Execute `bash start.bash` to start everything up.
+1. Execute `bash start.sh` to start everything up.
 1. The Couchbase dashboard should automatically open.
-Sign in with the user/pass printed in the output of `bash start.bash` to see the working, one-node cluster.
+Sign in with the user/pass printed in the output of `bash start.sh` to see the working, one node cluster.
 1. Scale the cluster using `docker-compose --project-name=sncb scale up couchbase=$n` and watch the node(s) join the cluster in the Couchbase dashboard.

-1. The UI for the demo app will be on a port mapped to 3000 on the demo container
+The UI for the demo app will be on a port mapped to 3000 on the demo container.

 ## Detailed instructions

-The [`start.bash` script](https://raw.githubusercontent.com/corbinu/docker-demos/master/simple-couchbase/start.sh) automatically does the following:
+The [`start.sh` script](https://raw.githubusercontent.com/corbinu/docker-demos/master/simple-couchbase/start.sh) automatically does the following:

 ```bash
 docker-compose pull